The classification of term structure shapes in the two-factor Vasicek model -- a total positivity approach: Proof of the main result

-The proof of Theorem~\ref{thm:main} and its corollaries rests on the introduction of Descartes systems related to yield and forward curves in the two-dimensional Vasicek model.
-These Descartes systems are given in Section~\ref{sec:Descartes} below and allow to apply the results from the theory of total positivity, which were discussed in Section~\ref{sec:tot_pos}.
-The actual proof of Theorem~\ref{thm:main} is then given in two parts: First, in Section~\ref{sec:admissible}, we show necessity, i.e., that no term structure shapes outside of the lists given in Theorem~\ref{thm:main} can be attained.
+The proof of Theorem~\ref{thm:main} and its corollaries rests on identifying Descartes systems related to yield and forward curves in the two-dimensional Vasicek model.
+These Descartes systems are given in Section~\ref{sec:Descartes} below and allow to apply the results from the theory of total positivity from above.
+The proof of Theorem~\ref{thm:main} is then given in two parts: First, in Section~\ref{sec:admissible}, we show necessity, i.e., that no term structure shapes outside of the lists given in Theorem~\ref{thm:main} can be attained.
 Then we show sufficiency, i.e., that all listed shapes are actually attainable.
 This more difficult part is done in Section~\ref{sec:attainable}.